-It is worth mentioning that as vanishing cocoa crop.
-Even so, the though trinitario has a finer flat spread throughout the world as own dwarf those of trinitario-
+It is worth mentioning that as with forastero trinitario has spread throughout the world as a major cocoa crop.
+Even so, the quantities of forastero grown dwarf those of trinitario-though trinitario has a finer flavor.

-One of the major sites of the Lanka (Ceylon), where it becar

-rio was Trinidad and then Sri .
-Trinitario was first planted in

-Ceylon in 1834.
+One of the major sites of the original planting of Trinitario was Trinidad and then Sri Lanka (Ceylon), where it became famous for its fine flavor.
+Trinitario was first planted in Ceylon in 1834.
 During that same time period, it was transplanted to Fiji, Madagascar, Samoa, Singapore, and Tanzania.
 Later it spread to Venezuela and then was planted in Ecuador, Cameroon, Java and Papua New Guinea.